Goetsit/D-D-DR/README.md

 <b> DRM Notes: </b>

-This module will walk through communication in the event of a disaster and establishing key points of contact.
+This module will begin with ensuring each member at the table has access to the DR/BC plan and a walk through communication in the event of a disaster and establishing key points of contact.

 Relevant scenario roll tables can be found at the end of this document.